dmoerner/blind-grader/README.md

 # blind-grader

-This is a script designed to automate the anonymizing of student submissions to classesv2.
+This project contains two scripts designed to automate the anonymizing of student submissions to classesv2.
+It requires curl and bash.

-It requires curl to access the WebDAV interface.
-The TF using the script must edit it and change the CLASSESV2 variable to the appropriate WebDAV interface for their course.
-(I hope to add this as a command-line switch soon.)
+The first script, anonymizer.bash, is entirely interactive.
 We assume that each student's Dropbox has a single file (the relevant assignment) of type docx, doc, or pdf.
-We assume that the files themselves contain no identifying information.
+We assume that the files themselves contain no identifying information, although we will rename them.

-We download the files, keeping track of the uid of each student.
-We rename them to a unique hash and correlate the uid with the hash in a csv file.
-The TF is then free to grade them, and then correlate them with the student's uid at the end.
+We correlate each file with the class name, assignment name, and the uid of each student.
+This information is then scrambled with rot47 and downloaded into a directory.
+The TF is then free to grade them.

-Future improvements will include a second script which automatically renames the files to the student's user id.
-If anyone knows a way to correlate user IDs with student email addresses, short of manually looking at the class roster, this would also be helpful.
+The second script, deanonymizer.bash, is run after the TF is done grading the assignments.
+It copies the files into a new directory and unscrambles the names with a second application of rot47.

+The TF then has to correlate the student ID's with email addresses and names.
+I hope in a future version of this script to find some way to do this automatically.

+This project is (C) Daniel Moerner <dmoerner@gmail.com> and licensed under the MIT license.
+I welcome all comments and questions.